iain-anderson/device-bacnet-c/README.md

 This device service requires the EdgeX Device SDK for C (device-sdk-c), version 1.x

+### BACnet stack
+The device service is built using Steve Karg's BACnet stack version 0.8.6.
+Some patches have been applied to enable the stack to be built using the musl C standard library, to allow for the device service to be built in a docker container running Alpine Linux.

 ### Building the BACnet Device Service
 Before building the BACnet device service, please ensure that you have the EdgeX C-SDK installed and make sure that